Michael Stoff, Director 305 East 23rd St, CLA 2.102, (G3600) Austin, TX 78712-1250 • 512-471-1442

 This experience can provide a distinct competitive advantage for applicants to post-graduate programs in medicine, law and related professions.
 Students who excelled in their Senate work have gone on to medical school at Harvard and Johns Hopkins, Yale Law School and other fine professional schools.

-To apply, please provide your name, EID, contact information, expected graduation date, list any second majors/concentrations/certificates you are pursuing in addition to Plan II (if applicable), plans for postgraduate education, career goals, GPA, résumé, and a brief statement of interests and qualifications.
-Deadline for 2014-2015 applications TBA.
+ACCEPTING APPLICATIONS FOR 2015-2016 ON A ROLLING BASIS: To apply, please provide your name, EID, contact information, expected graduation date, list any second majors/concentrations/certificates you are pursuing in addition to Plan II (if applicable), plans for postgraduate education, career goals, GPA, résumé, and a brief statement of interests and qualifications.
+Application materials should be submitted in hard copy format to the Plan II Office (CLA 2.102).